Frequently Asked Questions

 Competition is keen for admission to the INI.
 Application to our programs has consistently increased year after year.
-Admission is based on many factors including your academic record, GRE test scores, letters of recommendation, programming skills, and written and spoken English abilities.
+Admission is based on many factors including your academic record, letters of recommendation, programming skills, and written and spoken English abilities.
 We also consider any work/internship experience, research experience, publications, your essay responses, and all other information you submit in your online application.

 Do you offer admissions for the spring semester?
-What is the deadline for spring admissions?

 Can I use the Electrical and Computer Engineering (ECE) department application or other department applications to apply to the INI?